Bon Iver: 2011–2012: Bon Iver, Bon Iver

 On April 20, Bon Iver announced details of the release through the official Jagjaguwar and 4AD websites.
 The artwork for the album was also released, painted by the American artist Gregory Euclide.
 Gregory also released two YouTube videos entitled the Making of Bon Iver Album Art.
 Over one month before the album release date, the album was accidentally made available for purchase on the iTunes Music Store on May 23.
 Apple removed the item from the store, but not before a handful of users were able to purchase and download it.
 There was no comment from Apple, the artist, or his label.
 However, the lyrics to the album were promptly uploaded to their record site.

-In an interview on 89.3 The Current, main man Justin Vernon was questioned about current plans for the band and expressed their desire to take a break:

-[We're] winding it down.
-I look at it like a faucet.
-I have to turn it off and walk away from it because so much of how that music comes together is subconscious or discovering.
-There's so much attention on the band, it can be distracting at times.
-I really feel the need to walk away from it while I still care about it.
-And then if I come back to it—if at all—I'll feel better about it and be renewed or something to do that.